 Here is a short example of how confirmation bias can be harmful.

-Sarah believes that cigarette smoking is not harmful to one’s health.
+Sarah has the opinion that cigarette smoking is not harmful to one’s health.
 A friend tells her that she is wrong, so Sarah decides to check things by doing a search on the internet about the health risks of smoking.
 The first four web search results have topics that suggest that cigarette smoking causes lung cancer.
-The fifth search result however, seems to suggest that cigarette smoking is harmless and that the dangers of smoking are a conspiracy theory.
-Due to her brain making the confirmation bias type of stupid thinking, Sarah does not check the first four results, as they do not “agree” with what she already believes to be true.
-Instead, she only clicks the fifth result, as this agrees with what she already thinks is correct.
+The fifth search result, however, seems to suggest that cigarette smoking is harmless and that the dangers of smoking are a conspiracy theory.
+At this point, imagine that Sarah’s brain does confirmation bias thinking and this makes her ignore the first four results, as they do not agree with her current opinion that cigarette smoking is healthy.
+Instead, she only clicks the fifth result, as this agrees with her current opinion.
 This leads her to wrongly think that cigarette smoking is healthy.

-As the above example shows, confirmation bias can make you see the world in a very distorted way, and falsely give you an impression that your opinion is the only correct one.
+As the above example shows, confirmation bias can make one see the world in a very distorted way, falsely giving an impression that one’s current opinions are the only correct ones.

-To minimise the chances of your brain making the confirmation bias type of stupid thinking, try and overcome the resistance your brain will have to looking at information that does not already agree with your pre-existing opinions.
+To minimise the chances of your brain doing confirmation bias thinking, try and overcome its reluctance to look at information that does not agree with your current opinions.
 Try, once in a while, to actively look at or listen to media that are known to have opinions that differ from your own opinions.
-This will broaden your information base and help you to get a true view of the world around you.
+This will help you to have meaningful opinions that are based on a wide range of information.